-Diabetes affects over 29 million people in the United States and 1 in 4 of those affected are unaware of it.
-Type 1 diabetes is usually diagnosed in younger people and is caused because the body cannot produce enough insulin.
-In Type 2 diabetes, the body cannot use the insulin it produces.
-This disease, usually caused by obesity and a sedentary lifestyle, is usually diagnosed in adults but incidence rates are increasing among teens in America.
+Diabetes affects over 29 million people in the United States, and 1 in 4 of those affected are unaware that they have diabetes.
+Type 1 diabetes is usually diagnosed in younger people and occurs when the body cannot produce enough insulin.
+In type 2 diabetes, the body cannot use the insulin it produces.
+This disease, frequently related to obesity, a sedentary lifestyle, and genetics, is most often diagnosed in adults, but incidence rates are increasing among teens in America.

 |Definition||Beta cells in pancreas are being attacked by body's own cells and therefore can't produce insulin to take sugar out of the blood stream.
 Insulin is not produced.||Diet related insulin release is so large and frequent that receptor cells have become less sensitive to the insulin.
 This insulin resistance results in less sugar being removed from the blood.|